 The HyperX Cloud Earbuds is a pair of audio devices that are designed to keep gamers satisfied.
 It thoroughly improves your gaming sessions for high action games like PUBG Mobile thanks to its incredible sound profile.
 Though no-wire fans might be disappointed as the Cloud Earbuds is not wireless and sports a 4-foot red wire.

 Sound-wise, the HyperX Cloud Earbuds, did not disappoint, but some users may find the bass a bit lacking.
 It doesn’t have the satisfying rumble that bass heads may crave, but it is decent enough to justify in-game explosions.
 The mids and highs are not muddy and in fact, fairly neutral.
 Overall they are a reliable pair of earbuds for gamers who want to sport a stylish looking audio device while gaming on the go.

 Also Check: best portable bluetooth speakers under $100

 4. Bose QuietComfort 20s:

-Aside from sounding great, these pair of cans is also super comfortable to wear.
+Aside from sounding great, this pair of cans is also super comfortable to wear.
 They are also lightweight that you will forget that you are wearing them in the first place.
 For audio performance, the treble and bass are balanced enough and do not overpower each other.
 Playing the Riptide GP: Renegade was bolstered further by Bose QuietComfort 20s incredible sound performance.

 However, they are not exactly budget-friendly, and for the quality that they promised, it is understandable.
 From the excellent noise cancellation feature down to the comfort level, the Bose QuietComfort 20s are indeed perfect for mobile gaming.